Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 This will depend on your learning needs and the Mentor's availability.
 We suggest that you determine how much time per month you can dedicate to the mentoring partnership.
 Discuss this when determining if the Mentor is the right fit for you.
 Please keep in mind that Mentors volunteer their time and could have many additional responsibilities.

-We recommend that you communicate with your Mentor at least once per month.
+In most cases, we recommend that you communicate with your Mentor at least once per month.

 [back to top]

-Disclaimer: Speech Pathology Australia (the Association) provides information and contact details of those members who have self nominated as mentors, for the benefit of those members looking for mentors.
+Disclaimer: Speech Pathology Australia (the Association) provides information and contact details of those members who have self-nominated as mentors, for the benefit of those members looking for mentors.
 The information on this and related pages is supplied by individuals and organisations outside of remit of the Association.
 The Association therefore cannot confirm the accuracy or the validity of the information provided.
 The views expressed in mentoring relationships are not necessarily the views of, or endorsed by the Association.
 The Association makes no warranty or representation in relation to the content, currency or accuracy of any of the views expressed in mentoring relationships.
 The Association expressly disclaims any and all liability (including liability for negligence) in respect of use of information and the information contained within views expressed in mentoring relationships.
 The Association recommends you seek independent professional advice prior to making any decision involving matters outlined in views expressed in mentoring relationships.